Foreigner (band): 1990–1992

 In the late 1980s, Jones and Gramm each released solo projects on Atlantic.
 Gramm released Ready or Not in January 1987, and shortly after its release, rehearsals for Foreigner's next album began but stalled due to uncertainty about Gramm's status with the band.
 However, after the promotional efforts and concert dates for Gramm's album concluded, cooler heads prevailed, and Lou rejoined Foreigner in the studio for Inside Information, which was released at the end of 1987.
 Jones released Mick Jones in August 1989, followed by Gramm's second solo album, Long Hard Look (October 1989).
 Gramm decided to leave the group in May 1990 while preparing to tour in support of Long Hard Look as the opener for Steve Miller Band.
 After completing this tour, Gramm went on to form the short-lived band Shadow King, which released an eponymous album on Atlantic in October 1991.

-Meanwhile, Jones recruited a new lead singer, Johnny Edwards, formerly of Buster Brown, Montrose, King Kobra, Northrup, and Wild Horses.
+Meanwhile, Jones was holding auditions for a new singer to replace Gramm.
+Originally the position was offered to former Airrace and Mama's Boys frontman Keith Murrell, but this fell through as Murrell was under contract as a backing singer to Cliff Richard and Jones was not prepared to wait for him.
+Following this, American singer Johnny Edwards (Buster Brown, Montrose, King Kobra, Northrup, and Wild Horses), was recruited into the band.
 Edwards made his first live appearance with Foreigner at the Long Island club Stephen Talkhouse on August 15, 1990, alongside Jones, Dennis Elliott, and Rick Wills, with special guests Terry Thomas on guitar and Eddie Mack on harmonica.

 The new lineup of Foreigner released the album Unusual Heat in June 1991.
 This was their lowest-selling album at the time, peaking at No. 117 on the Billboard 200, although "Lowdown and Dirty" became a minor mainstream rock hit, reaching No. 4 on that chart.

-In July 1991, the new lineup of Foreigner played several European dates before making their official U.S. debut on August 9 at the second night of a Billy Joel benefit concert at Deep Hollow Ranch in Montauk, New York, to raise funds for the preservation of Montauk Point Lighthouse.
+In July 1991 the new lineup of Foreigner played several European dates before making their official U.S. debut on August 9 at the second night of a Billy Joel benefit concert at Deep Hollow Ranch in Montauk, New York, to raise funds for the preservation of Montauk Point Lighthouse.

 For their 1991 tour, Jeff Jacobs, who had previously played in Joel's band, was brought in as the new keyboardist, and Mark Rivera returned.
 During the fall leg of this tour, Elliott chose to leave the band after a concert at The Ritz in NYC on November 14, 1991, to pursue a career as a wood sculptor.
 Larry Aberman was recruited as a temporary replacement until Mark Schulman joined as drummer in 1992 and stayed for the next three years.
 Scott Gilman (guitar, sax, flute) joined the touring band in 1992, and Thom Gimbel took over from Gilman and Rivera later in 1992 after they left.
 When Gimbel joined Aerosmith in 1993, Gilman returned to handle the guitar, sax, and flute duties until Gimbel returned permanently in the spring of 1995.